Why this project exists

 validation.json

-The model's health report: structural checks, the delineation method used, and its confidence.
+The model's health report: structural checks, the delineation method actually used and why, and how much of the vertical data was estimated rather than published.

 06